Skip to main content

 enable_parallel: true # Enable parallel execution (requires num_workers > 1)

-enable_lookahead: true # Enable lookahead scheduling for parallel epochs
+enable_lookahead: true # Enable lookahead scheduling

 run_cycles: 1000000